-The best IT infrastructure management services will simplify IT tasks and administration without compromising security.
+The best IT infrastructure management services will help you stay in control of your IT hardware and software, not to mention security.

 This is important, because managing your IT infrastructure can be a challenge.
 Servers, cloud services, business applications, smartphones and mobile device management - working with them as an integrated whole can be complicated, and made worse if you inevitably have legacy software systems running as well.

 However, there are solutions available that can map your full IT infrastructure to the cloud, allowing you to monitor everything from a single dashboard.
 This can display everything from the different OS, software versions, and storage use, as well as provide malware protection as part of endpoint security and even monitor energy consumption and costs.

 More importantly, a good infrastructure management solution (IMS) will allow you to pinpoint bottlenecks through network monitoring, allowing you to zoom into any code causing errors, allowing you to identify workarounds and solutions.
 Usually alerts can also be provided in the event of any technical failure, allowing you to react quickly via push notifications, SMS, email, or even automated calls.

 It doesn't stop there - why have your IMS work as a standalone?
 Often integrations are available to enhance team communications, collaboration, and even work with customer relations management software platforms so that you can ensure everyone in the business cycle affected by an issue can be kept updated, and notified once a solution is in place.